-Alas, to keep the book to a reasonable length and not completely lose readers, I ended up cutting the pages about this strange period in history that I, as a neighbor of Mexico, had no idea ever happened.
-Still, any story that involves pastries, war, a French Empire in North America, the Foreign Legion, and the further adventures of General Antonio López de Santa Anna still seems worth telling, so here it is: the story of how France attempted to conquer Mexico and used pastry as the pretense.
+Alas, to keep the book to a reasonable length and not completely lose readers, I ended up cutting the pages about this strange period in history that involves pastries, war, a French Empire in North America, the Foreign Legion, and the further adventures of General Antonio López de Santa Anna.
+But such a story, having birthed among other things Cinco de Mayo and lucha libre, still seems worth telling, so here it is: the story of how France attempted to conquer Mexico and used pastry as the pretense.

 The French Intervention

 In 1838, the Pastry War erupted.

 France invaded Mexico.
 It started because a French pastry chef by the name of Remontel, who was working in Mexico City at the time, had his shop ruined by looting Mexican soldiers.
 Mexico was only in its second decade of independence from Spain, and the country had experienced a little trouble settling down into a cohesive national whole.
 Different factions vied for control of the fledgling government, resulting in widespread civil unrest and occasional flare-ups of violence.
 During such times, it was not uncommon for property to get damaged and for victims of such damage to discover they had no recourse for seeking compensation.
 There was barely a government to begin with, let alone one that could manage the nitty-gritty of municipal complaints and civil suits.
 So it was that pastry chef Remontel found himself unable to obtain recompense for his damaged shop from the local Mexican authorities, whoever they might have been on that day.
 A stranger in a strange land, he did what many foreign nationals in Mexico were doing when experiencing such setbacks: he appealed to his own government, an appeal that eventually wound its way to the ears of the French king himself, Louis-Philippe.